 Common parameters

 Parameter Default value Description

 User-defined Parameters

-torque-server.force This parameter specifies the behaviour of the pbs_server setting parameters and queue creation.In case it is True it will take the whole control of the queue creation/deletion.
-That means that if it's specified a queue in the config file and latter removed from the configuration file it will also be removed in the pbs_server configuration, on the contrary, no queue removal will be performed.
+torque-server.force This parameter specifies the behaviour of the pbs_server setting parameters and queue creation.
+In case it is True it will take the whole control of the queue creation/deletion.
+That means that if it's specified a queue in the config file and latter

-Advanced Parameters

-glite.installer.verbose true Enable verbose output.
+removed from the configuration file it will also be removed in the pbs server configuration, on the contrary, no queue removal will be performed.

-use.log.parser true This option must be set to true
+true use.log.parser This option must be set to true to run